cardinal-dev/Cardinal/docs/pages/getting-started.md

 Most distributions have moved to Python3, so you shouldn't need to install Python3 manually.
 If you're system doesn't have Python3, please install it as it's required.
 Cardinal is tested on Python 3.5+, so installing at least Python 3.5 is highly recommended.

-Once you have Nginx, MySQL, and Python3 installed, now we can proceed to install Cardinal.
+Once you have NGINX, MySQL, and Python3 installed, now we can proceed to install Cardinal.

 # Installation